3dgenerik/storefront/README.md

 ## Storefront funcionality

     - When the application starts, 35 products are automatically created to enhance user experience and make interaction with the application more engaging.

 ### Routes

 #### http://localhost:3000/.

     This route is starting route.
 The user is currently using the application as a guest user and cannot make purchases or access other features and benefits.
-They can only browse products and view product details.In the upper right corner, there are two options where the user can log in or register.
+They can only browse products and view product details.
+    In the upper right corner, there are two options where the user can log in or register.